-The early suggestions below were written by Sisters of the Holy Child Jesus, their Associates, and friends about a book or other material that helped the writer to understand better recent scientific discoveries about creation, how these relate to finding the mystery we call God present in our time and place, and how we are called to respond.
-Writers included a bit about their own journey with ecospirituality and why they chose that resource.
-I have written most of the later reviews.
+These books or other material help readers better understand scientific discoveries about creation, how these relate to finding the mystery we call God present in our time and place, and how we are called to respond.

 Please consider sharing a review of material you found helpful.
 Contact Terri MacKenzie, SHCJ (email@example.com).